Fighting For Important Causes In State And Federal Courts

 What Happens If I File Charges for Institutional Sexual Assault?

 The perpetrator of sexual assault can be held responsible in both criminal court and civil court.
 If another party or organization had the power to prevent the abuse from occurring, that party may also be held accountable in both courts.
-This includes:
+This includes any facility serving children, the elderly and other vulnerable groups such as facilities serving the disabled and mentally ill.

 Officials who engage in calculated acts intended to hide the sexual abuse from the authorities can be held liable in both criminal and civil proceedings.
 In the Sandusky case, there were high ranking school officials who knew there was a pattern of abuse; they failed to take active measures to dismiss the sexual predator or keep the predator away from minors.
 These officials were charged in criminal court and pled guilty to child endangerment.